oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelTensorFlow_AMX_BF16_Inference/README.md

 | Script                                                        | Description
 |:---                                                              |:---
-|`IntelTensorFlow_AMX_BF16_Inference.py` | The script performs inference with AMX BF16 and compares the performance against the baseline
+|`IntelTensorFlow_AMX_BF16_Inference.py` | The script performs inference with Intel® AMX BF16 and compares the performance against the baseline

 ## Run the Sample on Linux*